Here are the answers to some of the more common questions we receive regarding the admissions process at St. Anthony High School.

 7. What is the HSPT?
 The High School Placement Test is a universally accepted test offered by all Catholic schools.
 This test helps us ensure that your child is placed in the proper Math, Science, and English classes when they arrive in the Fall.

 8. When is the HSPT?
-The HSPT is Saturday, January 22 at 8:00 AM in the school gym.
+The HSPT is Saturday, January 21st at 8:00 AM in the school gym.
 It will end at noon.
-We will also host a make-up exam on January 29 for students who cannot make it on January 22.
-The January 29 exam date will also be for any students with a documented learning need that may require extended testing time.
+We will also host a make-up exam is TBD for students who cannot make it on January 21st.
+The make up exam date will also be for any students with a documented learning need that may require extended testing time.

 9. Does every school use the same HSPT?
 Yes, the test is the same and we share them between schools.
 If your child takes the test here and wants it sent to another school, we are happy to do it.
 Likewise, if they take the HSPT at another school, please ask that school to send the results to us.

 10. Is there an advantage to taking the HSPT at St. Anthony?
 Yes.
-If you want to qualify for any merit based scholarships, the HSPT needs to be taken at St. Anthony on January 22 or 29.
+If you want to qualify for any merit based scholarships, the HSPT needs to be taken at St. Anthony on January 21st or the TBD make up date.

 11. What are merit based scholarships and how do I qualify?
 Our presidential and merit scholarships are solely determined by HSPT scores, 7th and 8th grade transcripts and current teacher recommendations.
 These scholarships are automatic for those who earn them.
 There is no application for merit based scholarships.